 In the end, this newest (and certainly not last) Transformers movie will make mad bank regardless of what I or any professional New York Times critic or any high-minded, pretentious arthouse film-fan has to say.
 The current economic system of film distribution and appreciation is rigged to largely resist intellectual criticism, and it will continue, as I see no reason for it to end anytime soon.
 Loud, incoherent, effects-driven action blockbusters will continue to be at the forefront of the consciousness of the movie-going masses, and Michael Bay’s Transformers series will be there to lead the charge, loudest and dumbest of them all.
 Don’t expect me to go rushing to bring all my friends to Age of Extinction any time soon, nor am I going to post a review of it since those few of you on to the scam already know it’s not worth your time or money, and people who legitimately like the series or admit that it’s a dumb guilty “pleasure” are going to see it regardless of how many negative reviews the film gets.
 People swayed or swindled by these brain dead blockbusters generally don’t give a crap about what people who actually understand and appreciate filmmaking have to say about it; if there was ever one franchise that could be considered totally critic-proof, it’s Michael Bay’s shape-shifting junkyard-sex fest.

-One last thing I want to say in regards to the Transformers series and big, dumb blockbusters is this: I understand people want to turn off there brains sometimes and enjoy their mindless entertainment.
+One last thing I want to say in regards to the Transformers series and big, dumb blockbusters is this: I understand people want to turn off their brains sometimes and enjoy mindless entertainment.
 I do.
 I do the same thing myself every now and then.
-The problem I have with this behavior is that it seems to consume most every aspect of the majority of the human population’s viewing habits, and this has a negative affect on those of us who don’t just want to watch giant robots hit each other all the time.
-To that end, I think there are perfectly acceptable “dumb” blockbusters that can serve as guilty pleasures while still being intelligently made and that aren’t offensive to the human intelligence.
-Guillermo del Toro’s Pacific Rim (2013) is a perfect example, a movie that’s outwardly similar to a much less smartly crafted series like Transformers, but top to bottom is a far more respectable film that’s worthy of your ticket money.
+The problem I have with this behavior is that it seems to consume most every aspect of the majority of the human population’s viewing habits, and this has a negative effect on those of us who don’t want to watch giant robots hit each other all the time.
+To that end, I think there are perfectly acceptable “dumb” blockbusters that can serve as guilty pleasures while still being intelligently made, and that aren’t offensive to the human intelligence.
+Guillermo del Toro’s Pacific Rim (2013) is a perfect example, a movie that’s outwardly similar to a much less smartly crafted series like Transformers, but top to bottom, is a far more respectable film that’s worth your ticket money.

 And lastly, to those of you who consider yourselves “film buffs” or appreciators of cinema as an art form, if you do in fact choose to support Age of Extinction, I guess that’s your business (even though it actually affects us all), but I don’t ever want to hear those same people moaning how the next time they want to see some rare, artsy, foreign genre film playing in limited release in like five cities, they aren’t able to see it.
 Bottom line: If you support bad films, be prepared for the consequences.
-When it comes to giant, interchangeable robots endlessly punching each other over something(?) some things may be in disguise, but in reality much of the truth is right there in front of your eyes.
+When it comes to giant, interchangeable robots endlessly punching each other over… something(?), certain things may be in disguise, but in reality, much of the truth is right there in front of your eyes.